 ECO-TOPOGRAPHICS: CO-CREATING A PERSONAL SUSTAINABLE VISION

-As Gandhi said, "be the change that you wish to see in the world."
+As Gandhi said, "Be the change that you wish to see in the world."
 James Colby planted over 300 trees, bushes, and grass to shade, cool, and beautify his home.
 Today, earthen beds, water gardens, and flora hold water, restore habitat, and provide lush carbon sinks.
 Rain barrels supply water for plants next to Colby's home.
-Roof-water is channeled to wash over lawns and into beds before traveling to retaining ponds.
+Roof water is channeled to wash over lawns and into beds before traveling to retaining ponds.
 Energy-efficient plantation shutters cover all windows.
-Lisa Colby is planting daylily and bee balm, and germinating lupine to vivify flower beds and "brook-scape" areas.
+Lisa Colby is planting daylilies and bee balm, and germinating lupine to vivify flower beds and "brook-scape" areas.
 Propagating indigenous flora and culling invasive species are priorities.
 Solar panels provide 100% of the family's electricity and charge a Prius Prime, Plug-in Hybrid.
 Green steps, one at a time, take place, year after year.
 As these actions become integral parts of everyday life, they represent a "sociobiological" shift.

 Have we forgotten who we are, where we come from, and that we must balance our growth and impact within the delicate labyrinth of life?
 Why are we failing to visualize, understand, and revere nature's molecular, chemical, biological, ecological, and atmospheric interrelationships?
 Our energies touch all matter within a unified consciousness.
 Do men and women of the industrial age suffer from a post-hunter-gatherer form of amnesia?
-Many indigenous people have not forgotten the Oneness of life and the mysterious energies that fuse body, mind, and spirit with Gaia, the Cosmos, and creator.
+Many indigenous people have not forgotten the Oneness of life and the mysterious energies that fuse body, mind, and spirit with Gaia, the Cosmos, and the creator.

 CONCLUSION

 Edward O. Wilson's biophilia hypothesis, or "urge to affiliate with other forms of life," is a term Colby uses to describe the source of his environmental passions.
 Wilson proposes that nature is deeply rooted in our DNA, biology, and psyche.
 Does this surprise you?
 We evolved from, are bound to, and highly dependent on Mother Earth in innumerable ways.
-Wilson hopes that humanity's altruistic, collaborative, cooperative, and compassionate genes will come to the fore to re-calibrate a new evolutionary path, one that understands that we are bound to Nature . . . and reaffirms our "humble place" within.
+Wilson hopes that humanity's altruistic, collaborative, cooperative, and compassionate genes will come to the fore to recalibrate a new evolutionary path, one that understands that we are bound to Nature... and reaffirms our "humble place" within.

 Colby's photographs meld the artistic styles presented in "New Topographics" and reflect Ansel Adams' Idealism and Eliot Porter's Earthly abstractions.
 Adams and Porter transformed landscapes into holy sanctuaries and ethereal spaces worthy of taking communion.
 In stark contrast, "New Topographics" presented environments that were unnatural and unholy.
 Colby demonstrates reverence for nature as he creates and documents a sustainable environment.
 "I believe that preserving wilderness areas, cultivating green homes, and healing atmospheres will invigorate Earth's natural healing processes.
 Humanity has and can co-create sustainability," said Colby.
 "Solutions to current climate-change challenges require a near-Platonic Quest or call to excellence within nations, regions, and individual citizens."